The Path To Payment: Medical Billing, Its Process and Goal, Getting Paid

 Finally, make sure all service levels are clearly spelled out in your contract.
 Some large billing services advertise high first-pass claim acceptance levels and low fees, but some don’t provide claim follow-up.
 That omission leaves around 6% of your claims unpaid, and suddenly those low fees don’t seem like such a good deal.

-5 Ways to Improve Your Billing Process
+Part 3: Five Ways to Improve Your Medical Billing Process

 There are a few rough spots in the billing process that are highly addressable.
 They look at different segments of the process and involve diverse solutions, but they can all help streamline the process and improve your bottom line.